svengunnar/vimpview/README.md

 # vimpview
 vim plugin for browsing files.
 The plugin tries to find the .git directory to identify a project.
+It also works with git submodules.

 `<leader>o` open the window for browsing files